reddvid/reddvid.github.io/g304-review/index.md

 <br/>

 # Let's get Physical!
-The mouse has no RGB lighting but it has a single RGB LED that indicates colored DPI assignments in Logitech G Hub.
+The mouse has no RGB strip like it's cousins (G Pro/G203) but it has a single RGB LED that indicates colored DPI assignments in Logitech G Hub.
 The battery compartment and the USB receiver is accessed through the lower top part of the mouse - by sliding it off the body.

 <img src="/images/07-20/g304/inside.jpg" style="display:block;margin-left:auto;margin-right:auto;width:80%;">